FurkanToprak/smarTA/README.md

 ### Deploying to Heroku
 This repository automatically deploys on Heroku.

+If you're deploying this app to Heroku, you cannot use a `.env` in production.
+Instead, see how you can configure Heroku environment variables [in the Heroku Dashboard](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard)

 ### Configuring Event Listener
 If you're hosting this chatbot yourself, make sure your chatbot listens to events at `https://<YOUR_URL>/slack/events`